Lego Elves: Animated series

-Lego Elves (2015)
+Lego Elves (2015–2016)

 An animated television series, Lego Elves, was produced by Ja Film in Aarhus, Denmark.
-In the United States, the first episode titled Unite The Magic was first shown on 8 March 2015 on Disney Channel.
-The second special titled Dragons To Save Time To Be Brave was shown on March 6, 2016, as a two-part special on Disney Channel.
-A sequel to Dragons to Save Time to be Brave, titled Down a Dark Path was shown on August 14, 2016, on Disney Channel.
+In the United States, the first special titled Unite The Magic aired on 8 March 2015 on Disney Channel.
+The second special titled Dragons To Save, Time To Be Brave aired on 6 March 2016 as a two part special on Disney Channel.
+The third special titled Down a Dark Path (a sequel to Dragons to Save, Time to be Brave) aired on 14 August 2016 on Disney Channel.